ninevra/Simple-Temporary-Containers/README.md

 # Simple Temporary Containers

-Isolate websites in temporary containers.
+Isolate tabs in temporary containers.
 Uses only the minimum permissions and stores no data.

 ## What are containers?